 How To Customize Your Keto Trash Can Cookies

-I think the one rule to keep in mind, is to choose ingredients that can add a variety of both texture and flavor.
-When it comes to adding a bit of sweetness you can’t go wrong with either Lily’s sugar-free premium baking chips, Lily’s sweets extra dark chocolate bar, or a combination.
+When it comes to adding a bit of sweetness, you can’t go wrong with either Lily’s sugar-free premium baking chips, Lily’s sweets extra dark chocolate bar, or a combination.
 These are sweetened with stevia and are keto-friendly.

-As far as giving these chocolate chip cookies a little bit of salty contrast the pieces of pork rinds work really well.
-Although the idea of adding pork rinds to a keto chocolate chip cookie recipe may sound bizarre, I assure you that if you are a fan of salty and sweet combos this will make perfect sense.
+Although adding pork rinds to a keto chocolate chip cookie recipe may sound bizarre, I assure you that if you are a fan of salty and sweet combos, this will make perfect sense.

 Another key to remember is to make sure that the pork rinds are not crushed.
 What you want are pieces that are small enough to resemble chopped nuts.

-With that being said, what I noticed is that the pieces of pork rinds that were in the batter were a little on the chewier side while the ones that were on the surface of the cookie were crunchy.
+With that being said, what I noticed is that the pieces of pork rinds that were in the batter were a little on the chewier side, while the ones that were on the surface of the cookie were crunchy.

 Choosing The Right Pork Rinds For Keto Trash Cookies

-When it comes to adding pork rinds to your cookie dough using the correct pork rind is key in getting the right consistency.
-Although I love some homemade chicharron (pork rinds), this is NOT what you want in this recipe.
+When adding pork rinds to your cookie dough, using the correct pork rind is vital in getting the right consistency.

-It would simply be too meaty and will not give you the correct texture we are after.
-Plus the pork flavor will be too intense and overpower your cookies.
-What you want are the large airy pork rinds that are only seasoned with salt.
+It would simply be too meaty and would not give you the texture we are after.
+Plus, the pork flavor will be too intense and overpower your cookies.

-I chose to add 1 1/2 cups of chopped pork rinds to my recipe but you can certainly use a lot less.
+I chose to add 1 1/2 cups of chopped pork rinds to my recipe, but you can certainly use a lot less.
 Even 1/2 cup would provide enough crunch and flavor to keep these trash cookies interesting.

 Keto Trash Cookie Combinations